stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 ##### Test AC2

-Sending 3m payments, buffering up to 95k at a time, all payments with amount 0.0000001, all payments with unique memos.
+Sending 3m payments, ` up to 95k at a time, all payments with amount 0.0000001, all payments with unique memos.

 ```